unimatrix2/guess-who-sampled/README.md

 ###### Footer

-Game project developed during the Ironhack WDPT course
+Game project developed during the Ironhack WDPT course as the first module project.